-As Table 1 shows, the total amount of gross building space would increase by about 9,500 sf due to changes in the design of the Project.
-The assignable space, which is the space that would be occupied and used by faculty, staff and students, would increase by about 5,150 sf.
-This increase in total assignable space is primarily due to the inclusion of more instructional and instructional support space in the Project as it was determined by the Campus that more instructional space was needed.
+As Table 1 shows, the total amount of gross building space would increase by about 4,000 sf and assignable square footage would increase by just under 6,000 sf due to changes in the design of the Project.
 The number of occupants of the building would not increase from the number previously analyzed.

-The Project, as previously analyzed, did not include any photovoltaic panels as part of the project design.
-The building's roof has been designed with a shade canopy that the PV can be installed upon.
-The building will include infrastructure to accommodate photovoltaic (PV) that attach to the roof top shade structure, for future capacity of 700kw.
-As a result of the PV canopy and the placement of a mechanical penthouse on the roof of the building, the revised Project will be about 85 feet in height, compared to the previously analyzed 65-foot-high building.
+The building's roof has been redesigned to remove the previously proposed shade canopy.
+The building will include infrastructure to accommodate photovoltaic (PV) that attach to the roof, for future capacity of 700kw.
+As a result of the removal of the shade canopy, the revised Project height will be 81'6", less than the previously identified 85 feet in height.

-In conjunction with the revised building design, the site plan has been revised to eliminate certain pathways while other pedestrian pathways have been modified.
-The parking lot is still of the same size as before, but its location and layout has been revised as has also the alignment of the access roadway that would connect the new building to Cottonwood Meadow Loop Road.
-As a result of these minor changes to the site plan, the total amount of impervious surfaces that would be added by the Project has changed from 4.3 acres to 4.4 acres, although the building footprint has decreased from 2 acres to 1.53 acres.
-The overall 43.5-acre Project Area, comprising the building site, the area that would be used for construction staging, and the area where the proposed storm water detention basin would be located, is substantially unchanged from before.
+In conjunction with the revised building design, the site plan has been revised to reduce landscaping and tighten up the building site.
+As a result of these minor changes to the site plan, the total amount of impervious surfaces would be reduced from 4.4 acres to 3.7 acres, which includes the building footprint and hardscape areas.
+The previously analyzed 46.5-acre Project Area, comprising the building site, the area that would be used for construction staging, and the area where the proposed storm water detention basin would be located, will be reduced due to the elimination of the new 8-acre stormwater basin and modification of the existing stormwater basins within the project site to accommodate stormwater.

-Addendum to the Medical Education Building Project EIR
+Addendum No. 2 to the Medical Education Building Project EIR

-This Addendum was prepared to describe the changes to the Project and determine whether the project changes would alter the conclusions of the prior environmental analysis prepared and presented in the Medical Education Building Project EIR.
+This Addendum (Addendum No. 2) was prepared to describe the changes to the Project and determine whether the project changes would alter the conclusions of the prior environmental analysis prepared and presented in the Medical Education Building Project EIR.
 CEQA Guidelines Section 15162 calls for the preparation of a subsequent EIR or Negative Declaration if certain conditions have been met.
 These conditions include:

-- 1. Substantial changes are proposed in the project which will require major revisions of the previous EIR or Negative Declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects. - 2.
-Substantial changes occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR or Negative Declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or - 3.
+- Substantial changes are proposed in the project which will require major revisions of the previous EIR or Negative Declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects. - Substantial changes occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR or Negative Declaration due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects; or - 3.
 New information of substantial importance, which was not known and could not have been known with the exercise or reasonable diligence at the time the previous EIR was certified as complete or the Negative Declaration was adopted, shows any of the following: - a.
-The project will have one or more significant effects not discussed in the previous EIR or Negative Declaration;

-- b.
-Significant effects previously examined will be substantially more severe than shown in the previous EIR; - c.
-Mitigation measures or alternatives previously found not to be feasible would in fact be feasible and would substantially reduce one or more significant effects of the project, but the project proponents decline to adopt the mitigation measure or alternative; or - d.
+The project will have one or more significant effects not discussed in the previous EIR or Negative Declaration; - b.
+Significant effects previously examined will be substantially more severe than shown in the previous EIR; - Mitigation measures or alternatives previously found not to be feasible would in fact be feasible and would substantially reduce one or more significant effects of the project, but the project proponents decline to adopt the mitigation measure or alternative; or - d.
 Mitigation measures or alternatives which are considerably different from those analyzed in the previous EIR would substantially reduce one or more significant effects on the environment, but the project proponents decline to adopt the mitigation measure or alternative.